mehdisbys/megaprof/readme.md

 - [ ] Frontend : Make slider responsive in front page
 - [ ] Frontend : Fix : Login and registration page are defaulted to responsive view
 - [x] Frontend : Add spin loader on search results page
+- [ ] Frontend : Have an error message when no location/ no subject is selected

 --------------------------------------------------------------------------------